 The arrival of the whales to the Cape Whale Coast , between June and November, creates a huge stir throughout the Western Cape and towns on the overberg coastline, like Hermanus, receive an influx of visitors.

 The Western Cape is home to Bushmans Kloof wilderness reserve, which is world-renowned for its 130 rock art sites and has been declared a South African Natural Heritage Site.
 A superb and luxurious safari destination with the added attraction of bushman culture.

 Route 62 and the Wine Route towns of Stellenbosch and Franschhoek appeal to not only tourists, but locals too.
 A sense of heritage, natural beauty, and not to mention world-class wine and food, make the Winelands a must-see.

-Few other reserves offer as complete an outdoor experience as De Hoop with the sea, sand dunes, the vlei, rare fynbos plants, diverse antelope and the Potberg Mountains, which are home to a colony of endangered Cape vultures.
-Hikers and cyclists have close-up encounters with bontebok, Cape mountain ...
+Few other reserves offer as complete an outdoor experience as De Hoop : sea, sand dunes, the vlei, a floral sensation of rare fynbos plants, diverse antelope and the Potberg Mountains.

 The most popular tourist attractions in the Western Cape are Cape Town, the Cape Winelands and the Cape Whale Route.
 Table Mountain is one of the most visited tourist sites in the Western Cape, as well as an historic trip to Robben Island.

 Cape Town is renowned for its shopping and dining quality, with the Victoria and Alfred Waterfront forming the hub of city life.

 The beautiful Cape Winelands is only a short drive from Cape Town and the Whale Route destination of Hermanus is approximately 90 mins away.
 The Western Cape also offers a number of worthwhile wildlife reserves where guest can enjoy game drives and fantastic game viewing opportunities.